Growthxdevs/Thumbnail_creator/README.md

-# Thumbnail Creator
+# Text with Image

-A powerful Next.js application for creating custom thumbnails with text overlays and background removal.
+A powerful Next.js application for creating custom images with text overlays and background removal.
 Users can save their projects and access them later.

 ## Features

 - **Background Removal**: Upload images and automatically remove backgrounds
 - **Text Overlay**: Add customizable text with various fonts, colors, and positioning
-- **Project Management**: Save and load your thumbnail projects
+- **Project Management**: Save and load your text with image projects
 - **User Authentication**: Secure login with Google OAuth
 - **Credit System**: Manage usage with a credit-based system
 - **Real-time Preview**: See your changes instantly